-My recipes are particularly seasonal, with the abundance of farmers markets around Chicago and its suburbs providing inspiration throughout the year.
+My recipes are particularly seasonal, with the abundance of farmers markets around Chicago, along with my little urban vegetable garden, providing inspiration throughout the year.

-I’m Christina, and after spending most of my day at a computer for my day job, it’s a source of peace and pride for me to come home and create something with my hands: food to nourish myself or others, a piece of art to hang on my wall, a refinished piece of furniture, a pretty pot of flourishing herbs or flowers.
+After spending most of my day at a computer for my day job, it’s a source of peace and pride for me to come home and create something with my hands: food to nourish myself or others, a piece of art to hang on my wall, a refinished piece of furniture, a pretty pot of flourishing herbs.
 There’s nothing more satisfying than flour or paint-covered hands at the end of the day and something tangible to show for it.

 Home, and all it implies, is my haven, and I get incredible joy from sharing it with others.
 I hope you find something here that inspires you to take on a project of your own!